joshwlivingston/advanced-r/README.md

 when converting non numeric variable types

 Logical and factor columns are coerced to integers.
-Character columns are converted first to factors, then to integers.
+Character columns are converted first to factors, then to integers

 ``` r
 a <- letters[1:3]